 Taking a River Tour

 During the peak season, you can schedule a tour to explore the river with the help of an expert guide from local businesses in the area.
-You may go tubing, take a canoe on the river, take a paddleboard tour, or simply enjoy the weather in your kayak.
-Rentals are available for a small price and children under 12 may ride for free if they are accompanied by two paying adults.
-Remember to wear sunscreen and leave all electronics back at the rig to prevent water damage.
+You may take a tubing excursion, take a canoe on the river, or take a paddleboard tour.
+Rentals are available for a small price, and children under 12 may ride for free if two paying adults accompany them.
+Remember to wear sunscreen and leave all electronics back at the rig to prevent water damage to your precious devices.

 Visiting the Nature Center

-New River State Park comes with its own nature and interpretive center.
-There you can learn about all the plants and animals that call the park home.
-Rangers lead programs describing how animals interact with their environment and the best ways for protecting natural resources.
+New River State Park comes with its own Nature and Interpretive Center.
+Here, you can learn about all the plants and animals that call the park home.
+Rangers lead programs describing how animals interact with their environment, and they tell park guests the best ways for protecting natural resources.
 The Nature Center is open year-round but has shorter hours in the winter than in the summer when the park is busier.
 Exploring the ecosystem of New River State Park is available for all ages.
 You may want to bring a camera and a notepad to capture these incredible moments.